zorael/kameloso/README.md

 * channel polls, user quotes, `!seen`, counters, oneliners, timed announcements, ...
 * saving notes to offline users that get played back when they come online
 * reporting titles of pasted URLs, displaying YouTube video information
-* `sed`-replacement of messages (`s/this/that/` substitution)
+* `sed`-like replacement of messages (`s/this/that/` substitution)
 * logs
 * bugs
 * some common [Twitch bot features](#twitch-bot)
 * [more random stuff and gimmicks](https://github.com/zorael/kameloso/wiki/Current-plugins)

-All of the above are plugins and can be disabled at runtime or omitted from compilation entirely.
+All of the above [are plugins](source/kameloso/plugins) and can be disabled at runtime or omitted from compilation entirely.
 It is modular and easy to extend.
 A skeletal Hello World plugin is [less than 30 lines of code](source/kameloso/plugins/hello.d).

 Testing is primarily done on [**Libera.Chat**](https://libera.chat) and on [**Twitch**](https://www.twitch.tv), so support and coverage is best there.